juxhouse/bela-resources/reference/ECD-File-Format.md

 #### JSON Extension

 Each line can have an optional JSON data object at the end.
-It must be formatted as a single line, without newlines.
+It must be formatted as a single line, without newline characters.
 JSON already require newlines to be escaped in strings.

 #### Comments